colekappel/Caltech-Summer-Project/README.md

 # Caltech-Summer-Project
-Documentation for the applications that comprise the environmental sensing system used by the ET lab at HCST

- ![Fig 1](Images/Fig1.png)

-**The environmental sensor layout at HCST.**

 This is the code for the software engineering project that I completed at Caltech.
 The .ino files were written by other people before the internship and I only editted them to fix errors in the programs.
 The matlab files were written entirely by me.
 The goal of the project was to create a live feed of conditions inside the High Contrast High-Resolution Spectroscopy for Segmented Telescopes Testbed (HCST) for the exoplanet technology lab at Caltech.
 I was able to succesfully write matlab scripts to give live plots of the environment in the HCST which are included in this repository.

+ ![Fig 1](Images/Fig1.png)

+**The environmental sensor layout at HCST.**

 **Live Plots:**